 There will come a time that every household will be using IoT for convenient living in the future.
 Thus, assuring the current and potential users about their privacy is an important part of making this software even more reliable.
 Moreover, developers should be able to regularly maintain and improve their security patches and frequent updates.
 It is essential to make these improvements readily available in other languages.

 On the other hand, users should also be reliable in making sure that their IoT devices are always safe and remain public.
 They should start reading the consents and disclaimers from software properly before deciding to let the applications do their thing.

 The world is continuously progressing and so is the global market for IoT solutions.
-Thus, it is essential for developers to localise their software and make them convenient for multilingual users.
+Thus, it is essential for developers to localise their software and make it convenient for multilingual users.
 This process can improve the user experience, speed, and security of the software.
-To make this possible, using machine translations with the assistance of technical translation companies plays an important role.
+To make this possible, using machine translations with the assistance of technical translation companies is important.